-There are four different ways in which a traumatic brain injury (TBI) can affect a person.
-Here follows a discussion of the possible consequences that can follow a traumatic brain injury.
-A brain injured person may be affected by only one of these or by any number of them.
+Here follows a brief discussion of the four different ways in which a traumatic brain injury can affect a person.
+A brain injury survivor may be affected by only one of these and the consequences stemming from them, or by any number of them.

 1. A TBI may affect a person cognitively